 07 of 07

-Quilters love fat quarters, quarter yard cuts of fabric that measure 18" x 22" instead of the 9" x 44" of a standard quarter yard of fabric.
-The larger chunk of fabric gives quilters a lot more options for using a fabric to cut patches for quilts.
+Quilters love fat quarters of fabric, quarter yard cuts that measure 18" x 22" instead of the 9" x 44" of a standard quarter yard of fabric.
+The larger chunk of fabric gives quilters a lot more options for using fabric to cut patches for quilts.